Skip to main content

 Solution:

-Double check the SAML/OIDC request to Login.gov and confirm that the Issuer/ClientID field matches exactly what is defined in the Login.gov Dashboard.
+Double check the SAML/OIDC request to Login.gov and confirm that the Issuer/ClientID field matches exactly what is defined in the Login.gov Portal.
 See Other Tips & Tools for help with decoding SAML Requests.

 Note that certain Service Providers will not allow partners to set or change the Issuer value after the application is configured (e.g. MS Power Apps Portal).
-In this case, the best option would be to create the Login.gov Dashboard configuration after the Service Provider application has defined the Issuer and use that Issuer in the Dashboard.
+In this case, the best option would be to create the Login.gov Portal configuration after the Service Provider application has defined the Issuer and use that Issuer in the Portal.

 SAML Request Example